The Golden Ass: Book Four

 On a break in his journey with the bandits, Lucius the ass trots over to a garden to munch on what seem to be roses (but are actually poisonous rose-laurels) when he is beaten by the gardener and chased by dogs.
 The thieves reclaim him and he is forced to go along with them; they talk about how their leader Thrasileon has been killed while dressed as a bear.
 The thieves also kidnap a rich young woman, Charite, who is housed in a cave with Lucius the ass.
 Charite starts crying, so an elderly woman who is in league with the thieves begins to tell her the story of Cupid and Psyche.

 Psyche is the most beautiful woman on earth, and Venus jealously arranges for Psyche's destruction, ordering her son Cupid to arrange for her to fall in love with a worthless wretch.
 An oracle tells Psyche's parents to expose her on a mountain peak, where she will become the bride of a powerful, monstrous being.
 Psyche is left on the mountain, and carried away by a gentle wind.

 Book Five

 The elderly woman continues telling the story of Cupid and Psyche.
-Cupid, Venus's son, secretly protects Psyche; Cupid becomes Psyche's mysterious husband, who is invisible to her by day and only visits her at night.
+Cupid, Venus's son, secretly protects Psyche; Cupid becomes Psyche's mysterious husband, who is invisible to her by day and visits her only at night.
 Psyche's jealous sisters arouse her curiosity and fear about her husband's identity; Psyche, against Cupid's commands, looks at him by lamplight which wakes Cupid; Cupid abandons Psyche, who wanders in search of him, and takes revenge on her wicked sisters.